-Option #1: take the cert files from the email sent by the Certificate Authority.
+Option #1: Take the cert files from the email sent by the Certificate Authority.
 Such email is sent to the administrative email address once the validation requirements are met and the certificate is issued.
 The file type and encoding format of the certificate files depend on the web server type chosen by the user in the course of SSL activation.

-you should receive a file with .cer, .p7s or .p7b file extension.
+If I'm installing on a Windows server or Java Tomcat server was chosen, you should receive a file with .cer, .p7s or .p7b file extension.
 Those should be equally accepted by a server designed to use such certificate files.
 The file extension may vary between different certificate issuer companies.

 Those have PKCS #7 file type, and are mostly used in Windows or Java-based server environments (e.g. Internet Information Server (IIS), MS Exchange server, Java Tomcat, etc).
 PKCS #7 certificate file includes the end-entity certificate (the one issued to your domain name), plus one or more trusted intermediate certification authority files.

 (file with -----BEGIN PKCS7---- line on top means that it’s a PKCS7 security certificate file)

 If Any other server (ex.
 Apache) was selected during SSL activation, the Certificate Authority’s email should contain files with .crt and .ca-bundle file extensions.

 Those are PEM encoded, x509 certificates.

 (-----BEGIN CERTIFICATE---- header starts a PEM encoded certificate)

 Option #2 to get your certificate files is to download the cert files zip archive right to your SSLs.com account.